ScriptJayT/Articles/The Electron Saga/Elec-3.md

 </body>
 ```

-You can see I added the `sheet` attribute to all buttons, each corresponds with an html-file I added in the */front/sheets* folder.
+You can see I added the `sheet` attribute to all buttons.
+I also created a folder */front/sheets* and added some html-files with names that correspond with those attributes.

 It is certainly possible to add aria-labels like `aria-current` and `aria-controls` to the buttons; or add a skip-to-content button above the `ul` but those features are a bit out of scope for this checking-out series.